afterglowtech/angular-couchPotato/README.md

 * Inject the $couchPotatoProvider when defining routes and wrap the definitions of lazy portions of the route specification in a call to the provider's *lazyLoad* function, which takes an anonymous object with all of the normal Angular core properties, and an additional "dependencies" property, which is an array of AMD modules that will be loaded when the route is invoked.

 * Inject the $couchPotato service in an application module run function, and maintain a property accessible to the lazy component's define modules so that they can access the service within their definitions in order to register themselves.

-* See the sample app for a basic demonstration.

 ### History/Attribution